FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiTrajectory.md

 See [Entering the Calculated Constants](https://docs.wpilib.org/en/latest/docs/software/pathplanning/trajectory-tutorial/entering-constants.html#step-2-entering-the-calculated-constants) from the FRC documentation for more information.

 ## Step 2.
 Setting up the Drivetrain Subsystem Pose
 There are two additions that need to be made to the Drivetrain class in order to implement trajectory following.

+The *DifferentialDriveKinematics* class allows us to use the trackwidth (horizontal distance between the wheels) to convert from chassis speeds to wheel speeds.
+The following example can be used for the Romi.

+    public static final double kTrackwidthMeters = 0.142072613;
+    public static final DifferentialDriveKinematics kDriveKinematics =
+        new DifferentialDriveKinematics(kTrackwidthMeters);

+We setup *DifferentialDriveKinematics* in the [Kinematics and Odometry](../SC/romiOdometry.md#kinematicsTask) module.

 The Drivetrain needs to keep track of the current Pose of the robot.
 This is done in the *DifferentialDriveOdometry* class that continuously updates the current Pose via the Drivetrain's `periodic()` loop.
 The odometry must be initiated with a starting Pose.
-Look at [Differential Drive Odometry](https://docs.wpilib.org/en/stable/docs/software/kinematics-and-odometry/differential-drive-odometry.html#differential-drive-odometry) for more information.
+For more information on the WPI libraries see [Differential Drive Odometry](https://docs.wpilib.org/en/stable/docs/software/kinematics-and-odometry/differential-drive-odometry.html#differential-drive-odometry) in the FRC documetation.

 ![Drivetrain Updates](../../images/Romi/Romi.051.jpeg)

-We can also view the odometry data in the Simulator or Shuffleboard by using the [Field2d Widget](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/glass/field2d-widget.html).
+We can view the odometry data in the Simulator or Shuffleboard by using the [Field2d Widget](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/glass/field2d-widget.html).
+We setup odometry and the *Field2d* widget in the [Kinematics and Odometry](../SC/romiOdometry.md#odometryTask) module.

     public void periodic() {
       // Update the odometry in the periodic block